Skip to main content

 3. Ozempic slows the movement of food out of your stomach

 Ozempic can slow gastric emptying, which is how quickly food moves out of your stomach.
-This can slow down how fast you absorb carbohydrates from food, which can help improve blood glucose levels after you eat.
+This can slow down how fast you absorb carbohydrates from food, which can help improve blood sugar levels after you eat.
 You may also feel full for longer.

 But slowed gastric emptying from Ozempic doesn’t appear to be a long-term effect.
 It’s usually more pronounced after you start Ozempic and should lessen as your body gets used to treatment.
 This effect can also contribute to some of Ozempic’s side effects, such as nausea, which also usually improve over time.